 Workplace Strategy Process

-Increase Space Utilization
+Increasing Space Utilization

 Over the past few years, companies have seen workplace utilization fall dramatically, especially as people have access to better technology and seek out more control over when and where they work.
+And as we all deal with concerns over the spread of infection at work, utilization is likely to stay low for some time.

 We know that the average utilization of a workstation in the US is around 36%.
 This provides a huge incentive for companies to transform their conventional workplaces into progressive workplaces where headcount capacity can be increased dramatically with only slight changes to seat capacity.

-Enhance Employee Engagement
+Enhancing Innovation and Employee Engagement

 Workplace Strategy Resources